-Keep the arm in the starting position and lunge sideways.
+Keep your arm in the starting position and lunge sideways.
 Focus on preventing the arm from rotating inward.

 3. Plank With Ventral External Rotation

 The goal of this exercise is to build a strong core.
-Strong abdominal muscle guarantees good shoulder function, so simultaneously performing a plank with a rotator cuff exercise is doubly beneficial.
+A strong abdominal muscle guarantees good shoulder function, so simultaneously performing a plank with a rotator cuff exercise is doubly beneficial.